tpiekarski/LimeSurvey/application/extensions/TopbarWidget/readme.md

 This widget use classes based on the `Menu` and `MenuItem` classes found in `application/libraries/MenuObjects`.

-It works by looping the object list and render the view with the same name as the class name.
+It works by looping the object list and render the view with the same name as the class name, e.g. class `DropDownMenu` is rendered by view `dropdownmenu.php`.

 ## Usage